zk-db/index/posts/zk-app-issues.md

 1. How to use Github actions

 ## To Do List
+- [ ] quick ideas, click ideas button, display recent  10 ideas and can quick record some ideas
+- [ ] app search button - create appSearch component, click to query and support search(icon and url is required)
 - [x] login page UI update P1
 - [x] chatbot mobile device display optimize P1
 - [x] blog list sort